Getting injured at work is tough and a denied workers’ compensation claim will make it even worse.

-You’ll Need a Reliable Doctor
+Hire a Reliable Doctor

 The extent of your injury is a major factor in determining how much compensation you’ll get.
 This is why you need a reliable doctor.
-They will conduct a medical examination on you and testify about your injury at court.
+They will conduct a medical examination on you and testify about your injury in court.
 They must be able to reliably assess your medical condition so you won’t be short-changed.

-It’s Best to File an Appeal ASAP
+File an Appeal ASAP

 Florida’s workers’ compensation law can be complicated.
 The Office of the Judges of Compensation also receives a lot of appeals a day.
 This is why your case can take months before a final decision is reached.